 Eat 3 Servings Of This a Week to Cut Your Diabetes Risk By 35%

-If you want to slash your diabetes risk, you may want to start replacing some of your tried-and-true meal choices with legumes—especially lentils, according to a new study published in Clinical Nutrition.
+If you want to cut your diabetes risk, you may want to start replacing some of your tried-and-true meal choices with legumes—especially lentils, according to a study published in Clinical Nutrition.

 After analysing the food consumption of 3,349 people at high risk of heart disease but without type 2 diabetes, they discovered that those who ate about 3 servings a week of lentils, chickpeas, beans, and peas were 35 percent less likely to develop diabetes over a four-year follow up than those who consumed less legumes.